Breathe and wait no more than 18 minutes for an accurate result. That’s the experience that imec aims for with its COVID-19 testing tool.

 Current test methods come with other drawbacks as well.
 The nasal swabs used for PCR and rapid antigen tests are experienced as uncomfortable to say the least.
 And PCR and serological tests need to be administered by medical personnel.

-This solution will consist of:
+This solution consists of:

 Explore this article for more details about imec’s coronavirus breathalyzer.

 Because this solution is based on standard chip technology, it’s mass-producible.
 It can be quickly made accessible in unlimited amounts to fight the human and economic effects of COVID-19 – and of future pandemics that spread via exhaled particles.
 We're also looking at applications beyond covid, such as other infectious diseases or cancers.

 Want to get involved in this project?
 Feel free reach out.